AICC/CMI-5_Spec_Current/cmi5_spec.md

 }
 ```

 If the AU supports multiple languages, the AU SHOULD display in the language preference order of the user as in the example above.
 If the AU supported "zh-CN", "fr-BE" and "fr-FR", it SHOULD display in "fr-FR".
-If the AU does not support multiple languages, or if no languagePreference is specified in the Agent Profile, it may display in its default language.
+If the AU does not support multiple languages, or if no languagePreference is specified in the Agent Profile, it MAY display in its default language.

 <a name="audio_preference"></a>